Team Memory

 • Knowledge sharing — Discoveries propagate across the team

-• Collective learning — The group gets smarter as individuals learn
+• Collective learning — The team gets smarter as individuals learn

 • Onboarding acceleration — New agents inherit existing knowledge